Corey Hart (singer): Early life

 Hart was born on May 31, 1962, in Montreal, Quebec, the youngest of five children of Mina (née Weber) and Robert Hart, both Montreal natives.
-His paternal grandfather was a Ukrainian Jewish immigrant, while Corey's mother was from a Romanian Jewish family.
+His paternal grandfather was a Ukrainian Jewish immigrant, while his mother was from a Romanian Jewish family.
 Hart's parents separated when he was 10 years old.
 Hart then lived with his mother and older brother Robbie in Montreal.
 He had an especially close relationship with his mother, to whom his first album First Offense was dedicated.
 Hart had little contact with his father, and this is reflected in some of his compositions, such as the 1998 song "Reconcile".

 Hart's first experience as a performing artist came at age 11 when he sang "Ben" for Tom Jones in Miami.
 He also recorded songs with Paul Anka in Las Vegas during this time period.
 In 1980, Hart represented Canada in the World Popular Song Festival in Tokyo (along with singer Dan Hill), marking his first public performance of original material.
 Back in Canada, Hart reached out to Billy Joel who was on tour in the Montreal area at the time.
 Joel's backup band contacted him and Hart ended up recording several demos with them in Long Island, New York.
 Hart worked with several other Canadian studio musicians on demos before finally signing to the Aquarius Records label in 1982 at the age of 20.
 Several songs on his first album, including "The World Is Fire", reflect the rejections and difficulties Hart encountered along the path to getting a recording contract.